Directors who are contracted permanent employees of a company on or before

 obligations and the “part” furlough involved.

-This template has been updated to reflect the extension of the Scheme until 31st July 2020.
-In addition, employers will be able to bring back furloughed employees from August 2020 until 31st October 2020.
-The Government will provide more details in relation to this.
+This template has been updated to reflect the extension of the Scheme in its current form until 31st July 2020.
+Note however that employers will be able to bring back furloughed employees on a part-time basis from 1 July 2020.
+In addition, from 1 August 2020, the Government will start paying less towards those employees on furlough.
+The Government will provide full details in relation to both these points in due course.
+The Scheme will close in its entirety on 31st October 2020.

 This document is duplicated in the